 Method One - a blender

-In my experience the best part of sweet cream cold foam is that it's thick enough to linger on the coffee a while before finally mixing into it.
+In my experience, the best part of sweet cream cold foam is that it's thick enough to linger on the coffee a while before finally mixing into it.

 Method Two - A jar

-The second method was to measure all the ingredients into a jar and then screw on the lid tightly and shake, shake, shake!
+The second method was to measure all the ingredients into a jar and then screw the lid on tightly and shake, shake, shake!

 Method Three - An immersion blender

 This method without a doubt worked the best.
 The cold foam was thick, creamy, and didn't immediately mix into my iced coffee.
 It was exactly how I love it from Starbucks.
+An electric milk frother works great too!

 Tips to make the best cold foam: